woutervanranst/dotnet-core-quickstart/README.md

-# Structurizr for .NET Core starter
+# Structurizr for .NET Core quickstart

 This is a simple starting point for using [Structurizr for .NET Core](https://github.com/structurizr/dotnet).
 To use it: